Mr-Sithel/XIView/README.md

 ### Private Servers
 This is XIVIEW from the Horizon XI private server
+- I highly recommend using the Nameplate plugin within Horizon.
+It will fix any blurry, sizing and correct aspect ratios.

 ## Update
 - Updated Horizon's icons for the Rebase update